-Figure 20.
-Horizontal & Vertical Venting
+Figure 30.
+Horizontal / Vertical Venting & Clearances from Soffit

 INSTALLATION CHECKLIST

 ATTENTION INSTALLERS:

 It is your responsibility to know this product better than your customer.
 This includes being able to install the product according to strict safety guidelines and instructing the customer on how to operate and maintain the equipment for the life of the product.
 Safety should always be the deciding factor when installing this product and using common sense plays an important role as well.
 Pay attention to all safety warnings and any other special notes highlighted in the manual.
 Improper installation of the furnace or failure to follow safety warnings could result in serious injury, death, or property damage.